exson6969/Tambula_backend/README.md

 1. Clone this project repository.
 2. Install Node.js and MySQL if not already installed.
 3. Install project dependencies using npm or yarn.
+4. Create Database and requires tables (ref.
+Database schema).
-3. Configure the database connection settings in the ..env file.
+5. Configure the database connection settings in the ..env file.
-4. Start the server and access the application.
+6. Start the server and access the application.

 ## Database schema